 Optional Add-Ins

-The muffins in the pictures were made without add-ins, but these muffins are wonderful with add-ins.
+The muffins in the pictures were made without add-ins, but they're wonderful with add-ins.
 Make them plain, or use add-ins...it's up to you!

 Here are some ideas: